Your code is executed with the following versions of Node, V8 and Chromium:

-The advanced tab provides access to a set of options that can change the behaviour of RunJS in intricate ways.
-These options are described as follows:
+The Advanced tab provides a set of options that can change the behaviour of RunJS in intricate ways.
+The following options are available:

-Runtime values - With this option enabled, RunJS will display the returned value of each top-level statement within your code.
+Runtime values - With this option enabled, RunJS will display the returned value of each top-level statement.

-Loop protection - With this option enabled, execution will be halted when the output pane has received over 50,000 values for a single run.
+Loop protection - With this option enabled, execution will be halted when the iterations of a loop reach 2000.
 The aim of this is to guard against unintentionally running an infinite loop.

-The Manage NPM Packages window can be opened from the Tools menu:
+The NPM Packages window can be opened from the Tools menu:

 From here, it's possible to search, add, and remove NPM packages.
 To search for a package, type a package name in the search box.
 The search results will be populated when you stop typing.
 If you want a specific version of a package, add a valid version number to the end of the package name, like this: firstname.lastname@example.org

-The Manage Environment Variables window can be opened from the Tools menu:
+The Environment Variables window can be opened from the Tools menu:

 Environment variables can be accessed with your code from the process object:

 |Increase font size||Cmd+=|